 Fountain Valley Housing (Prado): Related California ("Related") responded to the 2016 PSH NOFA with a funding application for a 50-unit affordable rental housing development, Prado Family Homes ("Prado"), located in the City of Fountain Valley.
 Prado is new construction of a 50-unit apartment complex consisting of 23 one-bedroom units, 14 two-bedroom units, and 13 three-bedroom units.
 The purpose of Prado is to provide affordable and supportive housing with services on site for very-low to extremely-low income individuals and households, including households experiencing homelessness.
 The County will record rent and occupancy restrictions 42 units to working households earning between 30% and 60% of AMI.
-The remaining 8 units will be designated as Permanent Supportive Housing for veterans who are homeless or at risk of homelessness.
+The remaining 8 units will be designated as Permanent Supportive Housing for veterans who are experiencing homelessness or at risk of homelessness.
 Related was rewarded \$453,600 in Housing Successor funds from the NOFA proceeds for this project.
-The housing funds are to be encumbered by the project in FY 2022-23.
-Related started construction in December 2020 with an expected completion date of February 2022.
+The housing funds are encumbered by the project in FY 2022-23.
+Related started construction in December 2020 and the project is now complete.
+Upon conversion to permanent financing, Related returned \$453,600 in County funds, with the project cost-savings.

-Tahiti: Jamboree Housing Corporation ("Jamboree") responded to the 2020 PSH NOFA with a funding application for a 60-unit conversion into an affordable rental housing development, the Tahiti Motel ("Tahiti"), located in the City of Stanton.
-Tahiti is a conversion of a 60-unit motel consisting of studio units.
-The purpose of Tahiti is to provide affordable and supportive housing with services on site for low-income families, vulnerable individuals, seniors, and veterans.
-Jamboree was awarded \$2,400,000 in Housing Successor Funds in NOFA proceeds for this project.
+Clara Vista (formerly Tahiti): Jamboree Housing Corporation ("Jamboree") was awarded \$2,400,000 in Housing Successor Funds in NOFA proceeds for a 60-unit conversion into an affordable rental housing development, the Tahiti Motel located in the City of Stanton.
 The housing funds were encumbered by the project in FY 2020-21 and is being applied to the excess surplus from FY 2017-18.
-The former long-term residents have been relocated and immediate repairs were made to re-occupy all 60 units.
-Tahiti is currently operating as interim housing and is working to complete development and additional repairs to turn the site into Permanent Supportive Housing in the near future.
+The former long-term residents have been relocated and immediate repairs were made to re-occupy all 60 rooms.
+Jamboree is currently working to convert the site into Permanent Supportive Housing and construction is anticipated to be completed in December 2023.